 Not surprisingly most media sites have made efforts to block these circumvention tools.
 As mentioned proxies are now virtually useless, and in fact sites like the BBC have also blocked many of the VPN providers too.
 Although they can’t detect the VPN connection itself, they can identify when too many connections originate from the same source.
 So those providers who overload their servers in order to slash prices don’t really work.
 You might see posts online saying that BBC iPlayer not working through VPN services but it’s not actually true.
 What’s happening is those low quality providers are getting caught and their servers blocked.

 Don’t worry though, there are still many VPN services that still work without problem you don’t need set top boxes, Mag Boxes or the services of a satellite TV installer or anything.
 Mostly the best ones are proper security companies who ensure their servers are not overloaded or detected and connected via decent fiber optic connections.
 They’re still relatively inexpensive and the best will have lots of servers in different locations.
 Remember though the BBC needs to be accessed from a UK server!

-So here’s our favorite – a VPN service without flashy graphics and sales pages but which has servers which always work with all the UK TV sites!
+So here’s our favourite – a VPN service without flashy graphics and sales pages but which has servers which always work with all the UK TV sites!
 It has been working for over ten years for people to watch UK TV in Spain without the need for a satellite dish.
 If you’re on a business trip or a short holiday then just use the ten day trial,

 Try the short trial of Identity Cloaker first to see how well it works for you.